scala/docs.scala-lang/_overviews/scala3-macros/faq.md

   }
 ```

-## How do I summon an expression for statically unknown type
+## How do I summon an expression for statically unknown types?

+You can summon an expression from either a `TypeRepr` or a `Type` as shown below.

-If you have a `TypeRepr` use
+If you have a `TypeRepr` use:
 ```scala
 val tpe: TypeRepr = ...
 Implicits.search(tpe) match